oshp/oshp-validator/README.md

 It is provided via this [single file](tests_suite.yml).

 [Visual Studio Code](https://code.visualstudio.com/) is used for the tests suite development.
-A Visual Studio Code [workspace file](project.code-workspace) is provided for the project.
+A Visual Studio Code [workspace file](project.code-workspace) is provided for the project with [recommended extensions](.vscode/extensions.json).

 The following parameters are supported: